Gilbert Dennison Harris: Paleontological Research Institution

 In 1932, frustrated by the university administration's lack of respect for his accomplishments and rejection of his demand for a fire-proof building to house his collections, library, and printing enterprise, Gilbert Harris looked to creating an independent institution, separate from Cornell, that would serve as a haven for himself and others who shared his interest in paleontology.
 This institution, dubbed the Paleontological Research Institution, was chartered as a membership organization in New York State.
 Harris constructed a simple two-story building on a plot of land adjacent to his home near Cornell's North Campus that served as headquarters for the institution.
 His printing enterprise and journals were relocated to PRI following the split from Cornell, and Harris continued to print them himself on his rotary press until two years before his death.

 Death

-Gilbert Harris died on December 4, 1952, as a result of a long illness that had rendered him bedridden for over nine months.
+Harris died on December 4, 1952, as a result of a long illness that had rendered him bedridden for over nine months.